DuckieLaboratory/Privacy-Policy/README.md

-# Privacy Policy for Duckie
+# Privacy Policy for Wild Hunter

 This Privacy Policy informs you of our policies regarding the information collected when you use the Service.
 By using the Service, you agree to the collection and use of information in accordance with this Privacy Policy.